KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 # Required tools for this session

 Below is a list of the required tools for the worksheet:

-> [!WARNING]If you are borrowing a laptop, your tools are pre-installed.
-Please ask your mentor to explain the tools we are using today.

 1. [Chrome browser](/tools/browser/ ":target=_blank")